-As an alternative to the polyhydroxystyrene negative resist, a CAR negative resist based on the copolymer poly(hydroxystyrene- co -MMA) was designed which can also be developed under aqueous-
+As an alternative to the polyimide negative resist, SX AR-N 4340/6 was developed, a highly sensitive CAR negative resist based on polyhydroxystyrene, which can be developed under aqueous-alkaline conditions.

 Allresist now also offers colored negative resists with the designation SX AR-N 8500.
 The difference to FUJIFILM resists is that only dyes and no pigments are dissolved in the resists.
 This allows to achieve a high resolution and high edge sharpness.